 The short answer is yes.
 You will need to coordinate this with our director first as our gate is closed to all visitors.
 No camper families will be allowed to visit during the camp week, but we can accommodate different drop off/pickup times and events that campers need to attend during their stay.

 Drop off is 3-5 PM the Sunday of the camper session.
-Pickup is at 9 AM Saturday with the water derby starting at 10 AM with an awards ceremony to follow.
-Families are encouraged to stay for the water derby and awards!
+Awards are at 10 AM on Saturday with departures following.
+Families are encouraged to come for the awards ceremony!

 Yes.
 All staff, board members, and volunteers that interact with campers will complete a background check.